 Door Lock Security Ratings

-The security of your home and family depends on locks that work.
-That’s why there are industry standards in place to evaluate the durability and quality of door locks.
+There are industry standards in place ensure your locks work now and for years to come.
 The ANSI/BHMA (American National Standards Institute/Builders Hardware Manufacturers Association) grading system is the most common rating used to provide consumers with quality assurance when it comes to the keyless door locks you use to protect your home.

 Electronic Keyless Door Lock Connectivity Types